The Ultimate One-Week Ghana Itinerary | Updated for 2023

 I had the wonderful pleasure of visiting Ghana over the New Year and loved my time there!
 I’ve always wanted to get a little closer to my roots, and I feel that in addition to learning a lot about a part of my history, I learned a lot about myself.
-If you are interested in taking a trip to Ghana soon, but don’t know where to start (like me), then keep reading!
+Ghana is a bit more “new to the scene” when it comes to tourism, but despite should be at the top of your list if you are interested in exploring any of the African nations.
+Sub-Saharan Africa generally gets a bit of a bad rep due to general misconceptions about what life is really like there.
+I had the time of my life in Ghana, and spent it exploring historical sites and eating amazing food.
+I think you will also experience the same when you travel there.
+So, if you are interested in taking a trip to Ghana soon, but don’t know where to start, then keep reading!
 This one-week Ghana itinerary will tell you which cities to visit, provide recommendations on where to stay, and general tips on getting around the country.

 A Brief History | Ghana